-Here are reviews of 10 best navigation travel apps to download for your holiday in Malta, Gozo and Comino.
-You can use them to check for places of interests and bus services.
+Here are reviews of the 10 best navigation travel apps to download for your holiday in Malta, Gozo and Comino.
+You can use them to check for places of interest and bus services.
 There is no metro system in Malta.
 Therefore, the most common public transport used is buses.
 Taking a taxi is also common as well, especially when getting from Malta Airport to the city.
 Fortunately, cab fares in Malta are considered inexpensive as compared to many other European countries.

 Malta may be small, but there are tons of attractions and things to do in keeping you occupied for quite some time.
 Even the food was worth raving!
-I went for a 2-week holiday in Malta and have used most of the apps suggested below to discover the places of interests.
+I went for a 2-week holiday in Malta and have used most of the apps suggested below to discover the places of interest.
 Most importantly was the transport options in Malta such as getting from Sliema to Valletta by ferry or bus.
 There are more mobile apps in Malta mentioned on other websites, but many were no longer available to download, which was a pity.

 Please note that I am an Android phone user.
 I have also included similar apps in the Apple Store so you could also enjoy the same benefit by downloading them here.
 I would not be able to review the functionality of an IOS app if I have suggested alternatives as it may not be available in the Google Play Store.

-I used MyMalta app pretty often, especially in the category “Map” on the left menu.
+I used MyMalta app pretty often and my favourite of all, especially in the category “Map” on the left menu.
 On the map are marks of colourful dots representing places of attractions in Malta and Gozo.
-It is my favourite Malta app.
-There are descriptions and entrance fee (if any) stated on every point of interests such as categories in museums, activities, archaeological sites, landmarks.
+There are descriptions and entrance fees (if any) stated on every point of interest such as categories in museums, activities, archaeological sites, landmarks.

 Visit Gozo developed by the Government of Gozo is one of the must-have apps if you plan to visit Gozo.
-It is jam-packed with information in various categories and their points of interests.
-You can customise the attractions that you want to go and “Add to Planner” so you can refer to them later.
+It is jam-packed with information in various categories and their points of interest.
+You can customise the attractions that you want to go to and “Add to Planner” so you can refer to them later.

-Tallinja is a bus app from the Malta Public Transport.
+Tallinja is a bus app from Malta Public Transport.
 The Tallinja card is what the locals use for their daily transportation.
-As a tourist, I used the function “My Next Bus” to check for the estimated time arrival of my next bus back to Sliema from Ghajn Tuffieha Bay (aka Riviera Beach).
+As a tourist, I used the function “My Next Bus” to check for the estimated time of arrival of my next bus back to Sliema from Ghajn Tuffieha Bay (aka Riviera Beach).

 We use this app to bring us back from Sliema to the airport at 3 am where we flew with Air Malta at 5.20 am.
 We booked a taxi in advance.
 The fixed-rate was €22.90.
 From Malta Airport to Sliema, the standard cab fare was only €20.
 The seats of the eCabs were very comfortable compared to many other taxis I had taken before.
 Take note that eCabs does not operate in Gozo.
 You have to use a different app below – Bolt.

-Rides can be only ordered in real-time and cannot pre-book it in advance.
+Rides can be only ordered in real-time and cannot be pre-booked in advance.
 The advantage of Bolt cabs is they operate in Gozo where eCabs do not cover.
-You also need a mobile number in Malta, and a verification code sent to the mobile for registration.
+You also need a mobile number that works in Malta, and a verification code will be sent to the mobile for registration.
 You can pay in cash or credit card for both apps.
 It is advisable to pay in cash to avoid dishonest drivers from overcharging your credit card.

 Meep is an app that has maps for 4 cities – Malta, Valencia, Malaga and Lisbon.
 It requires user registration on some personal details before using (a little bit too much in my opinion).
 It works by entering two locations and combines the use of some transportation apps by pressing the icon “M”.

 This Malta app is marked with public toilets around the cities in Malta and also Gozo.
 You can turn on your GPS to track the position and locate the one nearest to you.
 From a chosen one, it will direct you to open a map for navigation.
 This app is not available in IOS.
 An equivalent toilet finder in IOS would be Flush – Toilet Finder & Map.

 Map of Malta Offline acts as a backup if your mobile data is limited or dies on you for some reason.
 It is a simple app showing you all the road names in Malta, Gozo and Comino in case you are lost.

 As the map focus on one country, thus the size is small and does not take up too much space (10 MB).
 It is not available in IOS.
 An equivalent app would be MAPS.ME – Offline Map & Nav (171.1 MB).

-Malta WiFi is the first app created to display all the Free and Public WiFi Hotspots around Malta.
-The advantage of this app is it works offline as well.
+Malta WiFi is the first app created to display all the Free and Public WiFi Hotspots around Malta and works offline as well.
 Before that, you must have an internet connection to load the map before going offline.
 If you do not load the map first, you will see the WiFi hotspots in a list.
 You can check for new spots automatically once the app is online.

 Hi, I'm MissSJ, your virtual travel guide here.
 Travelling, Google Maps and YOU are my interests.
 I enjoy amplifying my stories and tips with online maps to calculate the distance figuratively and navigate the direction so several points of interests are conglomerated in the same area as possible.
 With a virtual assistant, take my ride and join me!